Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 RST Tractech Evo 3 Waterproof Boots

 Waterproofing is achieved using a membrane.
-We couldn’t discover from the marketing copy which material they’ve used, but it’s fairly breathable and very effective.
+We couldn’t discover from the marketing copy which material they’ve used, but it’s pretty breathable and very effective.

 Like most sports options, these are made with crash protection in mind.
 Thermoplastic urethane protection in the shin and heel protects from impact, and a hinged ankle protects from overextension.
 A durable, replaceable toe slider is also included.

-Like with most of these systems, this hinge in the ankle does allow you to walk, but not as naturally as boots without this feature.
+Like with most of these systems, this ankle hinge allows you to walk, but not as naturally as boots without this feature.

 Stretch panels in the calf help with comfort and allow these to fit a range of people.
 The microfibre interior helps with comfort too.